Skip to content

 2. Select the .json snapshot file from your computer.

-3. If the file contains encrypted authentications, Art2link ESB prompts for the password.
+3. If the file carries an encrypted payload (Authentications, Constants values, or both) Art2link ESB prompts for the password.

-• Enter the password and click Import to bring the snapshot in with all of its authentications intact.
+• Enter the correct password and click Import to bring the snapshot in with everything in its encrypted payload decrypted.
+Authentications come across intact; Constants values land in their corresponding slots.

-• Or click Import with the password field left empty.
-Art2link ESB will ask whether you want to proceed without the authentications.
-Confirm to import the configuration only — the encrypted Authentication objects are discarded.
+• Or click Import with the password field left empty (or with the wrong password).
+Art2link ESB asks whether you want to proceed without the encrypted payload.
+Confirm to import the structure only, Authentication objects are discarded, and Constants land with empty value slots ready for an operator to fill in.

 4. The snapshot appears in the list, marked Imported in the Source column and tagged with your username under By.
 Apply it from the list whenever you are ready.